system76/launchpad/README.md

 You will be prompted several times for an authentication password.
 A reboot may be required to ensure the udev rules take effect.

+## Setup

+Launchpad will load G-code for testing keyboards from the `~/Selma` folder.
+If this folder does not exist, it will be created automatically.
+Each keyboard will need a G-code file in this folder for it to be testable.
+The files should be named as follows:

+  * Launch - `launch.gcode`
+  * Launch Lite - `launch_lite.gcode`
+  * Launch Heavy - `launch_heavy.gcode`

+Simply copy the file for each keyboard into the `Selma` folder within the home folder, and the button for that keyboard will be enabled for testing.

+Custom G-Code is also supported, however these will not be saveable.
+This is intended for testing experimental changes to G-Code before putting the updated testing code into production.

+## Updates

+To update Launchpad to the latest version, run `launchpad_update` from a terminal.